imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 The assessment of the models and discussion about the results is given in the section **TODO**.

+For the implementation of the `measure_marginal` estimation scripts [see here](https://github.com/imapp-pl/gas-cost-estimator/tree/master/src/analysis/measure_marginal.Rmd)

 ### `measure_arguments` method

 The cost of some OPCODEs relies on the arguments taken off the stack.